 Still others in the literature attribute characteristics of both to the work of advocates.
-Specifically, Dubetz & de Jong (2011) summarized advocacy approaches by highlighting that, "definitions of advocacy emphasize acting on behalf of others and encompass individual and collective efforts to shape public policy in ways that ensure that individuals are treated equitably and have access to needed resources" (p.
+Specifically, Dubetz and de Jong (2011) summarized advocacy approaches by highlighting that, "definitions of advocacy emphasize acting on behalf of others and encompass individual and collective efforts to shape public policy in ways that ensure that individuals are treated equitably and have access to needed resources" (p.
 251).

-The activism of teachers and students in multilingual schools should lead them to question assumptions, recognize oppressive attitudes and behaviors, identify and challenge educational inequities, and build discourses of possibilities in the teaching and learning process.
+The activism of teachers and students in multilingual schools should lead them to question assumptions, recognize oppressive attitudes and behaviors, identify and challenge educational inequities, and build discourses of possibilities in the teaching and learning process (Tollefson & Tsui, 2014).
 Santiago-Negrón (2012) also proposes a type of activism where teachers, students, and the community work in accord to "create situations that allow the community to speak together loudly and allow the community to be understood regardless of the language spoken" (p.
 239).

-Contested educational settings characterize the work environment for bilingual educators.
-In the United States it is common to witness bilingual instruction surrounded by controversy, incongruities, and uncertainties and bilingual instructional practices not being endorsed by administrators, policy makers, and the general public (Nevárez-La Torre, 2010; Parra, Combs, Fletcher, & Evans, 2015).
-In many instances, these oppressive conditions cannot be avoided, but are a daily reality in the work environment of bilingual educators (Freeman and Freeman, 2001; Menken, 2008; Menken & Solorza, 2014; Reyes & Halcón, 2001).
-Dubetz (2014) argues that confronted with this reality, educators must advocate for their right to teach bilingually and for the right of students to receive an instruction that uses and enhances all their linguistic repertoires.
+Bilingual education is a highly-contested political space won through community activism and continuously defended thereafter (Solorza, 2019, p.
+1).
+In the United States, it is common to witness bilingual instruction surrounded by controversy, incongruities, and uncertainties and bilingual instructional practices not being endorsed by administrators, policy makers, and the general public (Freire & Valdez, 2017; Nevárez-La Torre, 2010; Parra, Combs, Fletcher, & Evans, 2015).
+One example of an oppressive act, discussed by Flores & Rosa, (2015), is enacted when educators fail to account for the role of white listening subject in instruction, allowing the over determination of MLL/ELLs language practices as deficient.

+In many instances, these oppressive conditions cannot be avoided, but are a daily reality in the work environment of bilingual educators (Freeman & Freeman, 2001; Menken, 2008; Menken & Solorza, 2014; Reyes & Halcón, 2001).
+Dubetz (2014) argues that confronted with this reality, educators must advocate for their right to teach bilingually and for the right of students to receive an instruction that uses and enhances all their linguistic repertoires without the threat of being judged as deficient (Flores & Rosa, 2015; Flores, 2017).

-Reyes & Kleyn (2010) propose that as advocates for education equity, bilingual educators must recognize the benefits that bilingual education offers "for enhanced communication, advantages in the job market, cognitive and academic benefits, stronger connection with family and community, and positive identity construction" (p.
+Reves & Kleyn (2010) propose that as advocates for education equity, bilingual educators must recognize the benefits that bilingual education offers "for enhanced communication, advantages in the job market, cognitive and academic benefits, stronger connection with family and community, and positive identity construction" (p.
 143).
-They require that bilingual educators interpret teaching and learning in more than one language through a social justice lens to recognize oppressive and marginalizing influences on this form of education, and to create opportunities to uncover, challenge, and eradicate them.
+They require that bilingual educators interpret teaching and learning in more than one language through a social justice lens to recognize oppressive and marginalizing influences on this form of education, and to create opportunities to uncover, challenge, and eradicate them (Linton & Franklin, 2010; Valdez Freire, & Delavan, 2016).
+Similarly, Solorza calls for bilingual educators to fight for the educational rights of our students by constantly questioning our pedagogies and the ideologies that created them (2019, p.2).

 Acts of advocacy and activism should be designed to address inequality inside as well as outside classrooms walls and school buildings.
 With this in mind, Chubbuck (2010) developed a continuum of advocacy activities for the socially just educator.
 At one end are "private, individual acts of mercy or service to meet the needs of each individual child" and on the other end are "public acts of advocacy and reform to address inequitable structures and policies" (p.
 207).
 Agreeing with this perspective, Dubetz (2014, p.
 19) concludes that:

-- 1) Advocacy for bilinguals learners begins in the classroom; - 2) Advocacy knowledge and skills can be learned; - Effective advocacy for emergent bilingual learners and bilingual programs requires action beyond the classroom; and - 4) Teacher advocacy must be understood as a political act.
+- 1) Advocacy for bilingual learners begins in the classroom; - 2) Advocacy knowledge and skills can be learned; - 3) Effective advocacy for emergent bilinguals and bilingual programs requires action beyond the classroom; and - 4) Teacher advocacy must be understood as a political act.